• Skip to primary navigation

 Love the blueberry-lemon combo and want to make something different to these cute little muffins?

 Then try our blueberry cake!
-The recipe is similar and as easy to make.
+The recipe is similar and easy to make.
 The cake is soft, moist, and delicious.

 Check out our lemon blueberry cake recipe.